Biography

 Teaching

-• STAT 877 - Statistical Methods for Molecular Biology (Fall 2020 Guest Lecturer):
+• STAT 877 - Statistical Methods for Molecular Biology (Fall 2020 Guest Lecturer at University of Wisconsin - Madison):

 Gave lecture to statistics and biostatistics graduate students about 3D Genomics and Long-range Gene Regulations.